web3/web3.js/packages/web3-utils/README.md

 This is a sub-package of [web3.js][repo].

-`web3-utils` This contains a collection of utility functions used in web3.js.
+`web3-utils` This contains useful utility functions for Dapp developers.

 ###### Get it from the NPM Registry